Pull Requests and GitHub Teams¶

 pre-commit.ci autofixon its own line in a comment on the PR.

 It is common to see some of these checks fail.
 This can be happen due to a change that has broken a test (should be fixed) or a remote server has failed (might have to wait for it to come back).
 Therefore it is important to check why a task failed and if has a pre-existing issue, it can be safe to ignore a failing check on that pull request.
 However, you should try to ensure that as many checks pass before merging.

-The vast majority of our tests are run on Azure Pipelines and this means you might have to navigate to the results if you want to check why the tests failed.
-The tests for Azure Pipelines are split into two phases to reduce the number of builds running at one time.
-If your PR fails the the linux offline tests or the “style_check” check the second stage tests will not run.
+The vast majority of our tests are run on GitHub Actions and this means you might have to navigate to the results if you want to check why the tests failed.
+The tests for GitHub Actions are split into multiple phases to reduce the number of builds running at one time.
+If your PR fails the minimal initial stage, the subsequent stages tests will not run.

 The Azure checks on GitHub manifest:

-Here you can see each step that is undertaken during a job on Azure.
-Normally the “Running tox” should be red if the tests have failed.
+For each of the jobs you can see each step that is undertaken.
+Normally the “Run tox” step will be red if the tests have failed.
 You will need to click on this so it will load the output from the test suite.